pgpartman/pg_partman/doc/pg_partman.md

 IMPORTANT NOTES:

- * The template table feature in use to handle certain features is only a temporary solution to help speed up declarative partitioning adoption.
+ * The template table feature is only a temporary solution to help speed up declarative partitioning adoption.
 As things are handled better in core, the use of the template table will be phased out quickly from pg_partman.
 If a feature that was managed by the template is supported in core in the future, it will eventually be removed from template management in pg_partman, so please plan ahead for that during major version upgrading if it applies to you.

  * The UNLOGGED status is managed via pg_partman's template due to an inconsistency in the way the property is handled when either enabling or disabling UNLOGGED on the parent table of a partition set.
-That property does not actually change when the ALTER command is written so new child tables will continue to use the property that existed before.
+That property does not actually change on the parent table when the ALTER command is written so new child tables will continue to use the property that existed before.
 So if you wanted to change a partition set from UNLOGGED to LOGGED for all future children, it does not work.
 With the property now being managed on the template table, changing it there will allow the change to propagate to newly created children.
 Pre-existing child tables will have to be changed manually, but that has always been the case.
 See reported bug at https://www.postgresql.org/message-id/flat/15954-b61523bed4b110c4%40postgresql.org

 ### Time Zones

 It is important to ensure that the time zones for all systems that will be running pg_partman maintenance operations are consistent, especially when running time-based partitioning.
 The calls to pg_partman functions will use the time zone that is set by the client at the time the functions are called.
 This is consistent with the way libpq clients work in general.

-It is highly recommended to run your database system in UTC time to overcome issues that are currently not possible to solve due to Daylight Saving Time (DST) changes.
-Then also ensure the client that will be creating partition sets and running the maintenance calls is also set to UTC.
+In general, it is highly recommended to always run your database system in UTC time.
+It makes handling any time-related issues tremendously eaiser and especially to overcome issues that are currently not possible to solve due to Daylight Saving Time (DST) changes.
+In addition to this, also ensure the client that will be creating partition sets and running the maintenance calls is also set to UTC.
 For example, trying to partition hourly will either break when the time changes or skip creating a child table.

-### Sub-partitioning
+### Subpartitioning

-Sub-partitioning with multiple levels is supported, but it is of very limited use in PostgreSQL and provides next to NO PERFORMANCE BENEFIT outside of extremely large data in a single partition set (100s of terabytes, petabytes).
-If you're looking for performance benefits, adjust your partition interval before considering sub-partitioning.
+Subpartitioning with multiple levels is supported, but it is of very limited use in PostgreSQL and provides next to NO PERFORMANCE BENEFIT outside of extremely large data in a single partition set (100s of terabytes, petabytes).
+If you're looking for performance benefits, adjust your partition interval before considering subpartitioning.
 It's main use is in data organization and retention management.

 You can do time->time, id->id, time->id and id->time.
 There is no set limit on the level of subpartitioning you can do, but be sensible and keep in mind performance considerations on managing many tables in a single inheritance set.
 Also, if the number of tables in a single partition set gets very high, you may have to adjust the `max_locks_per_transaction` postgresql.conf setting above the default of 64.
 Otherwise you may run into shared memory issues or even crash the cluster.
 If you have contention issues when `run_maintenance()` is called for general maintenance of all partition sets, you can set the **`automatic_maintenance`** column in the **`part_config`** table to false if you do not want that general call to manage your subpartition set.
 But you must then call `run_maintenance(parent_table)` directly, and often enough, to have to future partitions made.
 You can use the run_maintenance_proc() procedure instead of the base function to cause less contention issues since it automatically commits after each partition set's maintenance.

-PUBLICATION/SUBSCRIPTION for logical replication is NOT supported with sub-partitioning.
+PUBLICATION/SUBSCRIPTION for logical replication is NOT supported with subpartitioning.

 See the `create_sub_parent()` & `run_maintenance()` functions below for more information.